 You can apply dormant oil spray to deciduous fruit trees.
 Prune dormant fruit trees if needed.

-Gardening Tasks by Month for Sylacauga, AL
+%Y Gardening "To Do" Tips by Month for Sylacauga, AL

 Use lukewarm water to wash any dust off of your houseplants; check them for any diseases or insects.